pzitzman/Aktuell/README.md

 **Aktuell** (German for "current/up-to-date") is a high-performance, real-time MongoDB change streams monitoring system with WebSocket-based live updates and a modern React dashboard.

+Project is in development phase.
+Feel free to try it out!

 ## 🚀 Features

 - **Real-time Change Streams**: Monitor MongoDB collections with instant updates